golang/pkgsite/tests/README.md

 are suitable for tests with data that is consistent between environments or static pages.

+### Updating the tests

+Update screen shot diffs using the following:

+1. Run `./tests/screentest/run.sh -update ci` to collect the updated screenshots.
+2. Optionally use `./tests/screentest/run.sh -update -run <test> ci` to update specific tests.
+3. Copy the new screenshots from `./tests/screentest/output` into `./tests/screentest/testdata/testcases`

 ### Understanding Test Failures

 If the tests fail with diffs, a file with the diffs will be created in the